Terms of Reference

 The committee will provide each working party specific terms of reference appropriate to the task, and an expected time for its completion.

 RAPAC will appoint its own coordinator for the working party.

 On completion of each task the working party shall report to the RAPAC proposals and/or recommendations.
 Dissenting views may be noted in the final report.

 CASA secretariat support is not available to working parties.

 6. Relationship to other committees or key stakeholders

 Contents of meeting minutes are posted on the CASA website.
 This allows information presented and records of discussion to be utilised or referenced by other committees or organisations.

-The TOR will be reviewed by the OAR CASA, RAPAC Secretariat and Industry Convenors.
+The TOR will be reviewed by CASA, RAPAC Secretariat and Industry Convenors.
 This process should be completed every 3 years at a time agreed to by all participants.

 - Paragraph 9 (2) (b) of the Civil Aviation Act 1988.